krzysztofzablocki/Sourcery/README.md

 extension MyProtocol: AutoMockable {}
 ```

-Sourcery removes the need to write any of the mocks code, how many protocol do you have in your project?
+Sourcery removes the need to write any of the mocks code, how many protocols do you have in your project?
 Imagine how much time you'll save, using Sourcery will also make every single mock consistent and if you refactor or add properties, the mock code will be automatically updated for you, eliminating possible human errors.

 Sourcery can be applied to arbitrary problems across your codebase, if you can describe an algorithm to another human, you can automate it using Sourcery.